 In it, they share a consensus on what kids should be drinking:

-- Breast milk or formula only for first 6 months.
+- Breast milk or formula as the only beverages for first 6 months.

 - Add a few sips of water between 6-12 months.

 - After 12 months, all kids should be drinking 1-5 cups of water per day.